HiJohnElliott/PowerThings/README.md

 ## Known Issues
 - Tasks with reoccuring events are not supported yet.
 For example, if a task is on your Today or Upcoming views and repeats every week, only the nearest upcoming event will show on the calendar and not any subsequent reocurring events.
-- When the reminder time for a task passes, the Things application removes it from the task.
-If you then move the task to another day, it won't move on the calendar because it no longer has a reminder time to move to.
-This can create a slightly awkward situation where a task needs to moved to a new date and time to get it to move on the calendar again.

 ## Features in Consideration for Future Development